awestover/thoughts/content/0stack/A simple alignment proposal.md

 There are a couple of problems that I see with this:
 1. Humans aren't trustworthy -- so the AI shouldn't take the trade.
+	1. This feels like a fixable problem though.
 2. Not clear how to get an AI to commit to this, unless you can somehow verify that it's edited its preferences to terminally value keeping this promise, in which case we should just be able to solve alignment.
 3. Most humans don't think that we're at [[AI xrisk|risk]], so wouldn't be down for such a trade.